2 min 01 Apr 2025

 • Why Land Survey Numbers Matter to a Prospective Buyer When Buying a Property?

-What is a Land Survey Number?
+What Is a Survey Number?

-Why is the Land Survey Number Important?
+Why Survey Number Matters

 Survey numbers are important for the following reasons: